hadronized/blog/post_mortem_revision_2017.md

 [unit quaternion](https://en.wikipedia.org/wiki/Quaternion#Unit_quaternion).
 This is a 4-floating
 number – hypercomplex.
 Editing those numbers in a plain JSON file is… challenging!
 I think I really need some kind of animation editor to edit the spline.

+## Video capture

+The Youtube [capture](https://www.youtube.com/watch?v=OemyLQbDTSk) was made directly in the demo.
+At the end of each frame, I dump the frame into a .png image (with a name including the number of the frame).
+Then I simply use ffmpeg to build the video.

+Even though this is not very important, I had to add some code into the production code of the demo and I think I could just refactor that into **spectra**.
+I’m talking about three or four lines of code.
+Not a big mess.